 White income has seen gains, but Black income has decreased in DC.
 Prosperity is not widely shared.
 Read More

 The SW Neighborhood Plan dictates that development should be a "model of equity and inclusion".
 The preponderance of new expensive, single person housing is anything but.

-% of new residents in SW from two periods ('09-13 & '14-18) that were Black, but that only tells half the story because the shift of low-income African Americans continues to be pushed eastward (Ward 7 and 8).
+Census data show that Blacks have decreased in population in the 20024 zip code, while whites have increased by 92%.
+Moreover, the shift of low-income African Americans continues to be pushed eastward (Ward 7 and 8).
 SW is experiencing acute Black displacement due to gentrification.
 Black people have a right to the city.

 Buzzard Point Residents Left Behind